BladeRunnerJS/scaling-js-apps/blades/input_blade.md

 # Input Blade

-Your team has chosen to build the Blade.
+Your team has chosen to build the Input Blade.
 Without it nobody can enter any information into the application.

 The Input Blade should have the following functionality: